- How are brain and spinal cord tumors in children treated?

 - Fatigue (from having too few red blood cells or other factors)

-Some of the most effective drugs against brain tumors tend to have fewer of these side effects than other common chemo drugs, but they are still possible.
-These side effects are usually short-term and go away once treatment is finished.
+Some of the most effective drugs against brain tumors tend to have fewer of these side effects than other common chemo drugs, but they can still occur.
+Most side effects tend to be short-term and go away once treatment is finished.
 Your child’s doctor and treating team will watch closely for any side effects.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

-Along with the risks above, some chemo drugs may have specific side effects (although these are less common).
+Along with the risks above, some chemo drugs can have other, less common side effects.
 For example, cisplatin and carboplatin can also cause kidney damage and hearing loss.
-Your doctor will check your child’s kidney function and hearing periodically if he or she is given these drugs.
+Your child’s doctor will check your child’s kidney function and hearing periodically if he or she is given these drugs.